 Focus on ResultsMCC is a results-driven agency committed to delivering systemic impact from its investments.
 Across its entire investment portfolio, MCC’s results are collected, measured and reported throughout and beyond the project lifecycle—from policy reforms countries make to become eligible for MCC funding, to interim outputs and outcomes as programs mature, to post-program impacts on poverty reduction and economic growth.
 This framework defines MCC’s approach to results, and it includes a focus on sustainable development outcomes and a commitment to utilizing the tools needed to effectively assess performance.

-A focus on results also means acknowledging that results are not always going to bring good news.
-Projects may sometimes fall short of their intended aims.
-MCC’s commitment to transparency means making all results—both positive and negative—public and to learn from them to improve performance and inform better development projects in the future.
+A focus on results also means accepting that projects may sometimes fall short.
+MCC’s commitment to transparency and accountability means making all results public—both positive and negative—and learning from them to improve performance in the future.